nanvel/blog/2017/11/trading.md

 - Day traders
 - Scalpers

+Investors with sole intention to make profits are actually traders.
+People who understand the value and the business and invest their money with intention to support the business are investors.

+### Options

+Think about options as way of renting assets for a set period without significant cost associated with a purchase.

+With options, potential loses and profits are not symmetrical.
+Loses are limited and profits are unlimited.

 ## Market mechanics

 What truly moves the price is AGGRESSION.
 If the price goes up, then the buyers are more aggressive (they use market orders).

 Traders become aggressive because of fear of either missing out or losing.

+Even if a trade entry had a resoning logic, after the entry, trader often sucumb to the emotions of fear and regret and end up selling winners and hanging onto losers.

 More risky assets are sold and the money is moved into safer assets (market rotation).
 It is not because the safer assets have room to advance, but because they are likely to hold their value better in an economic downturn.